 Choose whether to transfer files to a subfolder in the destination folder.
+Choosing a Transfer Destination

 [Rename files during transfer]

 Select this option to rename files as they are transferred.

 Click [Edit...] to choose how files are named.
 A sample of the names generated by the current naming rule is shown to the left of the [Edit...] button.